commaai/monitoring/README.md

 The comma.ai Driver Monitoring Challenge!
 ======

-We have released 4 one minute long videos of people driving cars.
+We have released 4 one minute long videos of people driving cars in the videos/ folder.

 <img src="https://github.com/commaai/monitoring/blob/master/ss.png">